tarikrazine/tarikrazine/README.md

 I'm available for freelance projects.

-If you are interested in working with me, or if you just want to say Hi, please reach me at
+If you are interested in working with me, or if you just want to say Hi,

-### 📧 Reach me
+### 📧 Please reach me

 Email: **tarikrazine.com@gmail.com**